+Define The Role

-- Define the Role - Companies need to start the process by asking whether a new person is actually required. - Once the need is determined, a clear understanding of the role needs to be obtained through a structured job analysis. - Job analysis is a useful tool that can guide recruitment, but which is also useful for performance management, training, and other HR tasks.
+- Companies need to start the process by asking whether a new person is actually required. - Once the need is determined, a clear understanding of the role needs to be obtained through a structured job analysis. - Job analysis is a useful tool that can guide recruitment, but which is also useful for performance management, training, and other HR tasks.

-- Source the Candidates
+Source the Candidates

-- There are different methods that can be used for sourcing, including:
+There are different methods that can be used for sourcing, including:

-- Word of Mouth: (can be tapped into effectively through incentive schemes)
+- Word of Mouth: (effectively through incentive schemes)

 - Networking

 - Internal Call for Applications

 - Traditional advertising (newspaper, radio, TV)

 - Attendance at fairs and events